UPDATES: Performance Feedback Reports are now available and date to request the Targeted Review extended to Oct 15, 2018.

 You soon will have the 2017 performance reports.
 You can definitely glean some insights from it and leverage them to make the improvements for the 2018 performance year.
 While you do that, you must not lose sight of certain facts.

 2017 was the introductory year for MIPS and offered test pace option, but MIPS has picked up pace since then.
 Even though the volume thresholds went up ($90,000 in allowed Medicare charges AND 200 patients), the requirements and the performance thresholds have gone up too (from 3 points to 15 points).

 Medicare Drug charges are no longer included in determination of the volume threshold or application of payment adjustment.

 Quality measure benchmarks have changed, and will change every year for every submission method (Claims, Registry, EHR) based on the new data submitted.

 Small Practice Bonus, Complex Patient Bonus, and Performance Improvement Scoring for Quality category were added

 As you can see, the MIPS landscape in 2018 looks quite different than it did in 2017.
 So the 2017 performance report could only give you a general direction, but not the specifics, as they have changed.
 It's hard to know the current picture without regular monitoring, and without knowing the exact picture, it is impossible to make course corrections.
 That is where MyMipsScore can help.
 MyMipsScore is up-to-date with all the changes for 2018 performance year.
 It takes care of all the MACRA rules so you can focus on what you can control.

-Download a sample report from one of our partners to get an idea of how performance monitoring can help you identify the best measures for your practice, significantly improve your scores and align your efforts in multiple areas of care delivery.
+Get an idea of how performance monitoring can help you identify the best measures for your practice, significantly improve your scores and align your efforts in multiple areas of care delivery.